List of Scream Queens characters: Boone Clemens

 Boone Clemens (Nick Jonas) was a member of the Dicky Dollar Scholars and Hester's twin brother.
 One of the babies in the bathtub, his mother Sophia Doyle gave birth to him and his sister in 1995, but bled to death due to the neglect of her sorority sisters.
 He and his sister Hester were raised in an asylum by their aunt/foster mother, Gigi (known as Jess Meyer during that time).
 He was raised solely to enact revenge on Kappa Kappa Tau for his mother's death.
 Boone went undercover at Wallace University as a gay student one year before his sister arrived, and managed to join the Dickie Dollar Scholars despite never actually having enrolled in the school.
 While working out, he encountered the Red Devil who seemingly slit his throat.
 However, in "Ghost Stories" he is revealed to have faked his death, disguising himself as Joaquin Phoenix to avoid detection.
 He later arrives at Gigi's hotel room, confronting her with plans to kill her, but he is stopped when the Red Devil (Pete) appears and stabs him in the chest.
 In his role as the Red Devil, he has killed Tiffany "Deaf Taylor Swift", Chanel #2, Jennifer, Caulfield, Earl, Coney, Mandy, Sam, Dodger, Shondell and the Truck Driver who warned Chanel #5 that the killer was in the back of her car.
 He also worked with Hester to pour hydrochloric acid into Melanie Dorkus's spray tan.

 Jennifer

 Jennifer (Breezy Eslin) was a candle vlogger who pledges Kappa Kappa Tau.
 She is obsessed with candles and has a large ant farm, which she describes as an ant family.
 She works with Hester/Chanel #6 in a plot against Chanel.
 In "Mommie Dearest" while hosting her YouTube web show, she is stabbed through the skull by the Red Devil and dies while the camera is recording.
-She is found by the Chanel's and Denise, her corpse covered with wax.
+She is found by the Chanels and Denise, her corpse covered with wax.
 Her death causes Dean Munsch to close down the campus and the students host a candlelight memorial.